Sulawesi: Religion

 Islam is the majority religion in Sulawesi.
 The conversion of the lowlands of the south western peninsula (South Sulawesi) to Islam occurred in the early 17th century.
 The kingdom of Luwu in the Gulf of Bone was the first to embrace Islam in February 1605; the Makassar kingdom of Gowa-Talloq, centred on the modern-day city of Makassar, followed suit in September.
 However, the Gorontalo and the Mongondow peoples of the northern peninsula largely converted to Islam only in the 19th century.
-Most Muslims are Sunnis.
+Most Sulawesi Muslims are Sunnis.

 Christians form a substantial minority on the island.
 According to the demographer Toby Alice Volkman, 17% of Sulawesi's population is Protestant and less than 2% is Catholic.
 Christians are concentrated on the tip of the northern peninsula around the city of Manado, which is inhabited by the Minahasa, a predominantly Protestant people, and the northernmost Sangir and Talaud Islands.
 The Toraja people of Tana Toraja in South Sulawesi have largely converted to Christianity since Indonesia's independence.
 There are also substantial numbers of Christians around Lake Poso in Central Sulawesi, among the Pamona speaking peoples of Central Sulawesi, and near Mamasa.

 Though most people identify themselves as Muslims or Christians, they often subscribe to local beliefs and deities as well.

 Smaller communities of Buddhists and Hindus are also found on Sulawesi, usually among the Chinese, Balinese, and Indian communities.